 Principles underlying financial statement reporting and comments

-The unaudited interim consolidated financial statements were drawn in compliance with International Financial Reporting Standards (IAS 34).
-The semi-annual financial statements are prepared applying the same presentation and valuation policies as were applied for the 2018 financial statements.
+The unaudited interim financial statements were drawn up in accordance with the International Financial Reporting Standards (IFRS)/IAS 34.
+The semi-annual financial statements are prepared applying the same accounting and valuation principles as were applied for the 2019 financial statements.

 New and revised International Financial Reporting Standards